 At the first or second meeting of each class, you will receive a document called a syllabus.
 The syllabus will list, among other things, the textbooks you will need for that course.
 Since many professors make assignments from books early on, it makes sense to buy your texts as soon as you know their titles.
 All can be found in the campus bookstore.

 Nassau offers a range of academic and support services, everything from help with writing and math skills to career counseling and financial aid assistance.
 You may not have to know about every service right away, but you should learn about those you think you will need.
-For more information about campus services, visit Academic & Student Services at NCC.
-9. Take part in campus life.
+For more information about campus services, visit the "Academic & Student Services at NCC" page.